kevinhooke/SpotViz/README.md

 client API: https://github.com/kevinhooke/HamQTHClient) and is eventualy stored to MongoDB for visualization via the AngularJS front end.

-This is very much a work in progress and is not currently live, but will eventually be hosted on OpenShift here https://www.spotviz.info
+This is very much a work in progress but is hosted on OpenShift here https://www.spotviz.info
+- if you try out the app and have any feedback/enhancement suggestions/bugs, please log them on my project issue tracker here: https://github.com/kevinhooke/SpotViz/issues